 A strong submission answers every field with specific details, not generalities.
 The problem section mentions a real situation, not a vague feeling.
 The "who" section names a specific group, not "everyone" or "the whole company."

-A weak submission has a strong solution and a vague problem, or mentions benefits without any description of what currently does not work.
-When you see this pattern, it usually means the person has not thought through the problem clearly yet.
-The template does not prevent this, but it makes it visible during review.
+A weak submission has a strong solution and a vague problem, or mentions benefits without any description of what currently doesn't work.
+When you see this pattern, it usually means the person hasn't thought through the problem clearly yet.
+The template doesn't prevent this, but it makes it visible during review.

 Related Guides